Last updated 30 November 2022

 Property includes anything of monetary value belonging to the bankrupt at the date of the bankruptcy or coming into the bankrupt’s possession during the bankruptcy.
-The AFSA publishes a quick guide of what assets a debtor is allowed to keep and what will be taken, including:
+The AFSA website has a quick guide of What Happens to my Belongings, dealing with what assets a bankrupt is allowed to keep and what will be taken including:

 - property that once belonged to the bankrupt where it can be shown that the bankrupt sold, transferred or gave it to other persons such as family members or a trust, in certain circumstances if that took place within five years of the person becoming bankrupt

 - property disposed of with an intent to defeat creditors and not for an adequate value at any time before the person becomes bankrupt

 - property transferred within six months of the person presenting their own debtor’s petition or a creditor filing a creditor’s petition, without intent to defraud, to pay one creditor ahead of other creditors at a time when the debtor, although not yet bankrupt, was unable to pay all their debts

 - contributions to superannuation funds made prior to bankruptcy, either by the bankrupt or a third party with the intent to defeat the interests of the bankrupt’s creditors.